h3poteto/aws-global-accelerator-controller/README.md

 ```

 ## EndpointGroupBinding
-EndpointGroupBinding is a custom resourse that can connect your service (Load Balancer) to an existing Global Accelerator Endpoint Group.
+EndpointGroupBinding is a custom resource that can connect your service (Load Balancer) to an existing Global Accelerator Endpoint Group.
 This will allow you to manage Global Accelerator outside of Kubernetes, and you can bind multiple services (Load Balancers) to an Global Accelerator Endpoint Group.

 At first, please create a service with Load Balancer.